-The School District is the trustee, or fiduciary, for its student activity funds.
+The School District is the trustee, or fiduciary, for the Scholarship Trust Fund.
 All of the School District's fiduciary activities are reported in separate statements of fiduciary net position.
 We exclude these activities from the School District's other financial statements because the School District cannot use these assets to finance its operations.
 The School District is responsible for ensuring that the assets reported in these funds are used for their intended purpose.